Skip to main content

 Step 2

-Volunteer somewhere for up to 10 hours
+Volunteer for up to 10 hours

 Volunteer at a nonprofit organization of your choice, or find an opportunity through the Haas Center or Beyond the Farm.
 Volunteer service must be completed at time of submission; no future volunteer service will be accepted.